aryadytm/wa-chatbot/README.md

 - Memory notes
 - Store and retrieve images
 - Store and retrieve documents
-- Send WA messages as bot using Rest API (see endpoints bellow)
+- Send WA messages as bot using Rest API (see endpoints below)

 ## Commands (Daftar Perintah)